percona/everest-doc/docs/multi-namespaces.md

 ## Create multi-namespaces

-You can create multi-namespaces in Percona Everest while installing it:
+You can create multi-namespaces while installing Percona Everest:
 {.power-number}

 1. Run the command: